andres2100/CoDWaW-Launcher/README.md

-or not, and also you can choose a mods to launch. also sorry not sure if i will upload source code even if the desc says it has desc, but it says "the file is empty" when i do it, so ill try to fix it
+or not, and also you can choose a mods to launch. also sorry not sure if i will upload source code even if the desc says it has source, but it says "the file is empty" when i do it, so ill try to fix it

 # enjoy